Nina Skeime

-Nina Skeime Kostøl (born May 21, 1962) is a former Norwegian cross-country skier who competed from 1982 to 1991.
+Nina Skeime Kostøl (born 21 May 1962) is a Norwegian former cross-country skier who competed from 1982 to 1991.
 She won two medals in the 4 × 5 km relay FIS Nordic World Ski Championships (silver: 1987, bronze: 1989).

 Skeime's best individual career finish was sixth in the 10 km event at the 1987 FIS Nordic World Ski Championships in Oberstdorf.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).